laserallan/malloc_geiger/README.md

 ```

 ## Python injection
 Since the library is built as a dll and does dynamic patching of the malloc functions it can be installed in a running application.
-If the application has a python interpreter it's an excellent vector for making it happen.
-Note that this probably only works if the runtime libraries matches between the way geiger_malloc was built and the host application was built.
+If the application has a python interpreter it's an excellent vector to do the installation.

+Note that this only works if the runtime libraries matches between geiger_malloc and the host application.
 Here is a sample script for installing it in an application
 ```python
 import ctypes